RafaelAPB/satp-gateway-demo/gateway/satp/case_1/README.md

 For this, we will use the `SATPTokenContract` contract, which is a simple contract that resembles a token contract following the ERC20 standard.

+## Terminal Overview

+Before starting, here is a summary of what each terminal will be used for in this case:

+- **Terminal 1:** Run the Gateway (Docker Compose)
+- **Terminal 2:** Start Hardhat EVM Blockchain 1 (port 8545)
+- **Terminal 3:** Start Hardhat EVM Blockchain 2 (port 8546)
+- **Terminal 4:** Deploy the SATPTokenContract to both blockchains
+- **Terminal 5:** Run SATP protocol scripts (integration checks, transactions, status, audit)

+This pattern is similar in other SATP and Oracle cases:
+- **Gateway terminals** (usually Terminal 1): Always run the Gateway via Docker Compose
+- **EVM/Hardhat terminals** (usually Terminals 2, 3): Start one or more local blockchains
+- **Deployment/Script terminals** (Terminals 4+): Deploy contracts and run interaction scripts

+Refer to each case's README for the exact mapping and steps.

 ## Setup Instructions

 ### 1. Start the Hardhat EVM Blockchains